nevenp/dqn_flappy_bird/README.md

 # Reinforcement Learning - Learning how to play Flappy Bird in PyTorch

+This sample is published as part of the corresponding blog article at https://www.toptal.com/deep-learning/pytorch-reinforcement-learning-tutorial

+Visit https://www.toptal.com/blog and subscribe to our newsletter to read great posts!

 ##### Dependencies:
 * Python 3.6.5
 * pygame 1.9.3